guttih/voffcon/docs/device-setup.md

 ## ESP8266 core for Arduino

 "Esp8266 by [ESP8266 community](https://github.com/esp8266)" is the [library](https://github.com/esp8266/Arduino/tree/633e48f3aec5f1c3c11d4498fc90d378d49e6e9f/libraries/ESP8266WiFi/src) I used to write the Device server.
-You will need to installed it.
+You will need to install it.
 Easiest way to do that is to use the Arduino IDE Board manager.

 ### Follow these steps to install the ESP8266 core for Arduino:
  1. Open the Arduino IDE